apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <td>
 <em>(Optional)</em>
 <p>Defines the procedure which is invoked regularly to assess the role of replicas.</p>
-<p>This action is periodically triggered by Lorry at the specified interval to determine the role of each replica.
+<p>This action is periodically triggered at the specified interval to determine the role of each replica.
 Upon successful execution, the action&rsquo;s output designates the role of the replica, which should match one of the predefined role names within <code>componentDefinition.spec.roles</code>.
 The output is then compared with the previous successful execution result.